 It just happened that his (Canadian) best friend from London moved back to Ottawa, and told us about YMCA Wanakita.
 I flew with Marcelo to Canada, maybe because part of me wanted to be on the same continent – just in case.
 Lior, Amalya and I waited around New York (a short hop from Ottawa), visiting friends in the Hamptons, in Shelter Island and in Fire Island (that part still needs to be written!).
-This summer, Marcelo is going back and flying on his own this time, with 2 friends his age through Air Canada’s unaccompanied minor program.
+This summer, Marcelo is going back and flying on his own with 2 friends his age, through Air Canada’s unaccompanied minor program.
 It’s a big move for an 11 year old but then, he seems to be ready for the adventure, and has been asking for it.
 I’ll just have my eyes to cry..:)

 above, the boys marching towards their cabin on their first day at YMCA Wanakita

 Amalya: Can you describe Wanakita in a few words:

 Marcelo: Wanakita is very open, and you can decide a lot of what you want to do.
 You have lots of time to do what you wanted to do.

 How long did you go for and was it the right length of time: